getodk/central-backend/docs/api.md

 ## Attachments [/v1/forms/{xmlFormId}/submissions/{instanceId}/attachments]

 When `Submission`s are created via the OpenRosa `/submission` API, multimedia files can be attached.
 These might be, for example, photos or video taken as part of the survey.
-Jubilant Garbanzo keeps track of which files relate to which Submission, so that they may be reliably exported again.
+ODK Central keeps track of which files relate to which Submission, so that they may be reliably exported again.
 To directly retrieve them, you can use the `/attachments` subresource on the Submissions resource.
 It is only possible to list and download Attachments.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.